Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 This option was previously called “substantially equal payments.”
 It can provide automatic payments to you as the account holder.
 Like a lump sum withdrawal, this option can be paid directly to you or rolled over with the following stipulations:

 Depending on the withdrawal method, the amount or duration of payments may change based on account performance.
 Each has different tax ramifications and should be reviewed regularly.
-The IRS requires participants to take RMDs starting at age 72 and will send a check to cover any shortfalls.
+The IRS requires participants to take RMDs starting at various ages, depending on what year they were born.

 Purchase of a Life Annuity